 English is a living language with many variations around the world.
 Dictionaries reflect the way words are spelled and used in particular places.
 When copy editing for Australian readers, I refer to the Macquarie dictionary .
 If you are writing for an international audience, you or your publisher might prefer US English (for example: organize, analyze, color) or UK English (for example: organise, analyse, colour).
 Please let me know if you would like me to refer to a particular dictionary.

-For most projects, I refer to the Style manual: for authors, editors and printers (6th edn), which sets out the requirements for Australian Government documents.
+For most projects, I refer to the Australian Government style manual, which sets out the requirements for Australian Government documents.
 Many Australian publishers also prefer the Style manual.
 If you are preparing business documents, I can edit to your corporate style guide.
-I am familiar with a number of academic citation styles (such as APA, Harvard, IEEE, AGLC and Chicago) and can apply the style that your university or journal requires.
+I am familiar with a number of academic citation styles (such as APA7, Harvard, IEEE, AGLC and Chicago) and can apply the style that your university or journal requires.

 If you prefer, I can create a style sheet for your document to record the decisions made about punctuation, spelling, word use, numerical values and more.
 A style sheet is a useful reference for typesetters, web developers, designers or printers who might work with your document later in the production process.